FC Krasnodar: Contenders and the first title

 Krasnodar started the 2024–25 season with a 2–4 loss to Zenit in the 2024 Russian Super Cup, followed by three draws against teams Krasnodar was heavily favoured against, taking 12th position in the table.
 However, Krasnodar followed it by a club-record 11 consecutive wins, taking the top spot in the standings by late October.
 The streak included victories over all other Top-6 teams (Zenit and 4 Moscow-based clubs) with an aggregate score of 11–1.
 On the last day of the season, 24 May 2025, Krasnodar beat Dynamo Moscow with the score of 3–0 and won the title for the first time in club's history.

+In the 2025–26 season, Krasnodar led the standings for long stretches, before dropping to second place on the penultimate matchday after losing to Dynamo Moscow and finishing as runner-ups to Zenit.

+Kevin Pina and Jhon Córdoba were selected to represent Cape Verde and Colombia respectively at the 2026 FIFA World Cup.